samiy-xx/intel_arc_comfyui/README.md

 # intel_arc_comfyui
-Instructions on how to install comfy ui for intel arc for  ubuntu 23
+Instructions on how to install comfy ui for intel arc on fresh install of Ubuntu 23

-On a fresh ubuntu 23 install do the following follow instructions here https://github.com/vladmandic/automatic/wiki/Intel-ARC
+On a fresh ubuntu 23 install do the following

+follow instructions here https://github.com/vladmandic/automatic/wiki/Intel-ARC

 `sudo apt update && sudo apt install -y ca-certificates wget gpg`